Skip to Content

 In this study, sample tubes and sample bottles were rinsed with basic methanol.
 The recoveries of the C-13-labeled standards were within the acceptable QC range for the method.
 However, recovery varied from filter material to filter material (Figure 1) and from compound to compound.
 For example, nylon-based filter devices demonstrated lower recoveries than those with PES.
 In the case of nylon membranes, non-specific adsorption of internally spiked standards and sample can be reduced using a methanol rinse.
 Similar results were found using PES membranes alone (without housing and filtered using a 25 mm Swinnex® filter holder device).

 Syringe filter devices are the most recommended and preferred format for filtering samples for LC-MS/MS analysis of PFAS due to ease of use and the range of small volumes that can be processed (10-100 mL).
 There are instances, however, when syringe filters may not be the best option for filtration; for example, when there are no commercially available syringe filters suitable for a specific application.
 In these instances, an alternative must be considered.
 A syringe filter-like device, such as a Swinnex® holder, is a viable alternative.
-This pressure-driven device holds any cut disc membrane filter of a specific size (13 mm or 25 mm diameter) and is operated in the same way as a traditional syringe filter, thus converting any membrane material into a syringe filter format.
+This pressure-driven device holds any cut disc filter membrane of a specific size (13 mm or 25 mm diameter) and is operated in the same way as a traditional syringe filter, thus converting any membrane material into a syringe filter format.

 Materials and Methods